wolf/how-git-actually-works/how-git-actually-works-preso.md

     * Every local branch (in heads) --- because the tip of a branch is simply a ref
     * Every remote branch (in remotes)
     * Every tag (in tags)
+* Summary
+    * A "ref" is just an object-id, usually to a commit somewhere
+    * Git manages branches and checkouts by keeping track of refs
+    * A branch is just a file named for the branch, containing a ref to the current tip
+    * HEAD is just a file containing the name of the current branch

 ## So, do i have like a zillion loose objects then?
 Git sounds pretty inefficient